 Brookfield Announces Reset Dividend Rate on Its Series 30 and Series 48 Preference Shares

 BROOKFIELD, NEWS, Dec.
-02, 2022 (GLOBE NEWSWIRE) -- Brookfield (NYSE: BAM, TSX: BAM.A) today announced that it has determined the fixed dividend rate on its Cumulative Class A Preference Shares, Series 30 (“Series 30 Shares”) (TSX: BAM.PR.Z) for the five years commencing January 1, 2023 and ending December 31, 2027, and also determined the fixed dividend on its Cumulative Class A Preference Shares, Series 48 (“Series 48 Shares”) (TSX: BAM.PF.J) for the five years commencing January 1, 2023 and ending December 31, 2027.
-As previously disclosed, the Series 30 Shares and Series 48 Shares are expected to commence trading on the TSX under the updated symbols “BN.PR.Z” and “BN.PF.J”, respectively, on December 12, 2022.
+02, 2022 (GLOBE NEWSWIRE) -- Brookfield BAMBAM today announced that it has determined the fixed dividend rate on its Cumulative Class A Preference Shares, Series 30 ("Series 30 Shares") BAM for the five years commencing January 1, 2023 and ending December 31, 2027, and also determined the fixed dividend on its Cumulative Class A Preference Shares, Series 48 ("Series 48 Shares") BAM for the five years commencing January 1, 2023 and ending December 31, 2027.
+As previously disclosed, the Series 30 Shares and Series 48 Shares are expected to commence trading on the TSX under the updated symbols "BN.PR.Z" and "BN.PF.J", respectively, on December 12, 2022.

 Series 30 Shares and Series 31 Shares